 5 Minute Coconut Cream Cheese

-2 (13 oz) cans of full-fat coconut milk OR 1 (33 oz) carton of coconut cream (THIS one or THIS one work best.
-They are less expensive purchased in Asian grocery stores.)
+2 (13 oz) cans of full-fat coconut milk OR 1 (33 oz) carton of coconut cream (THIS one work well.
+It’s less expensive purchased in Asian grocery stores.)

 1 tbsp tsp maple syrup

 the contents of enough dairy-free probiotics to equal about 37 billion*

 Note: This method (directions below) of straining the coconut milk/cream in a cloth napkin will NOT work with coconut milk that contains gum, like Thai Kitchen (I’ve tried!).

 The only trick is that the coconut milk/cream needs to be separated before you begin.
 If it isn’t separated when you open it, then put it in the fridge overnight to get it to separate.
 Sometimes that won’t work either (I know, it’s so frustrating) and in that case you can pour the milk/cream into a large bowl and freeze it completely to get it to separate.
 Then you have to let it thaw at room temperature (which takes a long time).
 Do not heat because that will make it emulsify again.
 But the majority of the time both of these brands have separated for me when I refrigerate them, if they aren’t already separated at room temperature.

 Place a thin cloth napkin over a large sterile mixing bowl and pour the contents of the separated milk/cream over the napkin.
 Lift the napkin and squeeze some of the water out.
 Don’t go crazy squeezing or your coconut cream will be too dry.
 Just remove most of the water.
 When you open the napkin it will look like a ball of soft cheese (above), which is what gave me the idea to make this cream cheese.